sylvainhalle/PaperShell/Readme.md

   paper in parallel, don't forget you are using Git and that it should take care of this even if you edit the same file.
-- If you move parts of text around, the changes are easier to track in Git if they don't jump from one file to another
+- If you move parts of text around, the changes are easier to track in Git if they don't jump from one file to another.

 In all honesty, we don't see much benefit in splitting a 10-page paper into multiple parts in separate files.